moonbitlang/moonbit-textbook/docs/05-trees.md

 }
 ```

 Here is a snippet of code for a balanced tree.
 You can easily complete the code once you understand what we just discussed.
 We first determine if a tree is unbalanced, by checking if the height difference between the two subtrees exceeds a specific value and which side is higher.
 After determining this, we perform a rebalancing operation.
-At this point, the root node we pass in is z, and the higher side after pattern matching is y.
-Then, based on the comparison of the heights of y's two subtrees, we further determine whether x is y and z's same side or between y and z, as shown in line 6.
+At this point, the root node we pass in is $z$, and the higher side after pattern matching is $y$.
+Then, based on the comparison of the heights of $y$'s two subtrees, we further determine whether $x$ is $y$ and $z$'s same side or between $y$ and $z$, as shown in line 6.
 Afterwards, we recombine based on the scenarios discussed earlier, as shown in lines 6 and 9.
 Taking insertion of an element as an example:

 ```moonbit no-check
 fn add(tree: AVLTree, value: Int) -> AVLTree {